 …The art engaged us.
 It is not us who engage art.
 First understanding, than valuation…

-She is the author of numerous exhibition displays, her authorial texts have been published in domestic and foreign professional and scientific journals and publications.
-She is the author of the documentary series “A Woman About a Woman”, directed by Boris Miljković, and co-author of the documentary film “Media: Once Upon a Time”, produced by the national television (RTS 3), as well as research “Identities of Women in Contemporary Visual Art” with a recommendation in the cultural policy of Serbia.
-Her author’s projects have been supported several times by the Ministry of Culture of Serbia, the City of Belgrade, as well as the IPA funds of the European Union.
+Her author’s texts have been published in domestic and foreign professional and scientific magazines and publications.
+She is the author of the documentary series “Woman about Woman”, directed by Boris Miljković and produced by the Beoart contemporary association; co-author of the documentary film “Medijala: „once and now” produced by national television (RTS 3) and numerous exhibitions.
+She initiated and implemented research on women’s identities in contemporary art, in cooperation with the Institute for the Study of Cultural Development (with a recommendation in the cultural policy of the Republic of Serbia).
+Her projects have been repeatedly supported by funds from the Ministry of Culture of the Republic of Serbia, the City of Belgrade, as well as IPA funds of the European Union.

-She is the mother of two adult children.
-In her curatorial work, she focuses on the continuity and strengthening of the role of women in society.
-During her mandate as director of the Museum of Applied Arts (2021 – 2025), she was actively involved in curatorial and program activities, along with managing and organizing activities, encouraging various forms of cooperation between the public and private sectors, inter-sectoral, inter-museum, inter-generational and international.
-Commissioner and curator of several national projects with which the Republic of Serbia was represented at international events (Triennale of Design and Architecture in Milan, 2022; Biennale of Design in London and the Prague Quadrennial of Performing Arts Design, 2023; Malta Art Biennale, 2024 and Venice Architecture Biennale 2023 and 2025.
-She is a member of the Council of the Faculty of Architecture, University of Belgrade.
+In the curatorial work she is focused on continuity, contemporary curatorial practices, strengthening the role of women in society.
+During her mandate as director of the Museum of Applied Art (2021 – 2025), she actively engaged in curatorial and programmatic activities along with management and organizational strategy, encouraged cooperation between the public and civil sectors, as well as inter-museum, inter-generational and international cooperation.
+She was the commissioner and curator of several national projects that represented the Republic of Serbia at international events (Trinennale di Milano, 2022; London Design Biennale and Prague Quadriennial of Scenic Design 2023; Malta Art Biennale 2024 and Architecture Biennale in Venice 2023 and 2025).

 Personally